swisscom/dop_common/doc/plan_format_v0.0.1.md

 system of nodes that should be created and a list of steps that need to be performed on this nodes in order.

+## Includes

+From DOPi >= 0.16, DOPv >= 0.8 on the DOP plan format supports includes.
+Before DOP will parse the plan there is now a preprocessor step which will replace all "include: <file>" statements with the content of the file.

+Example:

+    name: 'my_plan'
+    include: '/etc/dop_deployments/credentials.yaml'
+    include: 'nodes.yaml'

+    steps:
+      default:
+        include: 'openstack_deploy_steps.yaml'
+      patch:
+        include: '/etc/dop_deployments/generic_patch_maintenance_steps.yaml'

+The file path can either be a relative or an absolute path.
+Relative paths mean that the preprocessor will look for the file relative to the path of the file which is including it.
+Included files can itself include files.

+The content of the included file will be placed at the position where the include statement begins with the exact same identation for every line.

 ## Global settings

 Settings that influence the whole plan